 Generally speaking, to create a Kubernetes V2 pipeline, you would create a ‘deployment’ manifest for your server group.
 You can store it in either GitHub, S3, or GCS.
-In the pipeline you can configure it to trigger when there is a change to it.
+In the pipeline you can configure it to trigger when there is a change.
 Details to each can be found in the OSS docs.

-In Spinnaker you can configure multiple Kubernetes accounts with different clusters which are located in different regions and then each deploy stage can target a specific account.
-So you can have N number of deploy stages, each going to a different kubernetes accounts.
+In Spinnaker you can configure multiple Kubernetes accounts with different clusters located in different regions, and then each deploy stage can target a specific account.
+So you can have N number of deploy stages, each going to a different Kubernetes accounts.

-There is no extra support for ISTIO right now.
+There is no extra support for Istio right now.
 Some things may work perfectly, while others may not work as expected.
-Armory and the OSS community still determining how to best fit ISTIO into the provider.
+Armory and the OSS community are still determining how to best fit Istio into the provider.

 Yes.
 You can add any containers you need to the ‘deployment’/’replicaSet’ manifest.
 This can be initContainers, side cars, etc.

 It is possible to deploy an ingress resource in the same way you can deploy any manifest.
 An nginx-ingress controller is configured by a config-map, which can be redeployed by Spinnaker to make changes.
 Since an ingress controller is a daemon deployed as a pod, it can also be redeployed by Spinnaker if desired.

 Yes.
 However, in the Spinnaker UI you will see every Kubernetes resource twice.
 Once, when the V1 provider sees it, and once, when the V2 provider sees it.